ST. ANTHONY REGIONAL HOSPITAL

 Although your health record is the physical property of the healthcare practitioner or facility that compiled it, the information belongs to you.
 You have the following rights regarding the health information we maintain about you:

 Inspect and Copy: You have the right to inspect and copy medical information that may be used to make decisions about your care.
 Usually, this includes medical and billing records, but does not include psychotherapy notes.
 We may deny your request to inspect and copy in certain very limited circumstances.
 If you are denied access to medical information, you may request that the denial be reviewed.
 Another licensed health care professional chosen by the hospital will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.
 You may receive copies of your records if your request is approved and after payment of applicable State approved charges for copies of records has been received.

 Amend: If you feel that medical information we have about you is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment for as long as the information is kept by or for the hospital.
 We may deny your request for an amendment and if this occurs, you will be notified of the reason for the denial.

 An Accounting of Disclosures: You have the right to request an accounting of disclosures.
 This is a list of the disclosures we make of medical information about you for purposes other than treatment, payment or health care options.

 Request Restrictions: You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment or health care operations.
-You also have the right to request a limit on the medical information we disclose about you to someone who is involved in your care or the payment for your care, like a family member or friend.
+You also have the right to request a limit on the medical information we disclose about you to someone who is involved in you care or the payment of your care, like a family member or friend.
 For example, you could ask that we not use or disclose information about a surgery you had.